 Among these ‘top tips’, the importance of forward planning and a patient, deliberate approach was a significant theme, with members advising new exporters to exercise caution when entering a new market, claiming that “patience and persistence are essential… successful exporting is about finding the right people on the ground to work with.”

-Gaining a foothold Despite the need for caution, the guidance also highlights the many resources that exist to help new exporters gain a foothold in overseas markets.
+Despite the need for caution, the guidance also highlights the many resources that exist to help new exporters gain a foothold in overseas markets.
 Alongside the BSIA, UK Trade and Investment (UKTI) and British Embassies are also considered essential ports of call for UK security companies looking to expand abroad.

 While – according to the BSIA’s research – the most important vertical market targeted overseas by BSIA members is utilities / critical national infrastructure, with 57.1 per cent of respondents rating this the most important.
 In addition, hotels and leisure and local / national government were rated as important.
 Healthcare, retail and transport, which were all rated as equally important by respondents in 2012, were not rated as important at all in 2013.